valendesigns/option-tree/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.1.6 =
+Added theme integration for developers.
+It's now possible to have a default XML file included in your theme to populate the theme options and hide the settings and docs pages.
+Read more about this in the plugins built in documentation.

 = 1.1.5 =
 Having multiple sliders caused a naming collision in the JavaScript and is now fixed.
 Upgrade ASAP to have multiple sliders available in the UI.